GlacierProtocol/glacierprotocol.github.io/_docs/setup/create-boot-usb.md

         the computer boots *immediately* to where it left off, the power button was not held down long enough and should be held down again.
     3. On successful reboot, the "GNU GRUB" menu will appear.
 Select the option "Try Ubuntu without installing" and press "Enter".
-The computer should boot into the USB's Ubuntu desktop.
+The computer should boot into the USB drive's Ubuntu desktop.

 2. Enable WiFi connectivity: